Guest post by Andrew Smith, 1 March 2020

-Such is the case too with Business Transformation, where arguably some 80% of so called transformation programmes fail to deliver the desired outcomes, on time and on budget while failing to meet strategic goals.
+Such is the case too with Business Transformation, where arguably some 80% of transformation programmes fail to deliver the desired outcomes, on time and on budget while failing to meet strategic goals.

 The reality for management is about adapting and adjusting to the new operating models, and having not only the leadership and wit to do so, but also the right tools and techniques to see what needs to be done, and how best to deliver it, with the support of the business.

 Business As Usual No More

 Business owners and their advisers all yearn for business strategic transformation.

 In an increasingly fast-changing world, businesses cannot stand still as they have to move with the market environment and continue to meet customer expectations.